SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/parts-of-speech.md

 »⟮A lexical category⟯« is ⟮＿a word class＿⟯ that (also) encodes ⟮＿sememes＿⟯.
 »⟮A content word⟯« is ⟮＿a lexical unit＿⟯ that is ⟮a member of ＿a lexical category＿⟯.
-Sometimes lexical category is used as a synonym for part of speech/word class (but I don't like this).
+Sometimes ⟮lexical category⟯ is used ⟮as a synonym for⟯ ⟮part of speech/word class⟯ (but I don't like this).

 #### ad

-An ad phrase (my term) is a phrase that acts as a modifier for another head and thus semantically describes/restricts that head.
+»⟮An ad phrase⟯« (my term) is ⟮＿a phrase＿⟯ that ⟮acts as ＿a modifier＿⟯ for another head and thus ⟮semantically describes/＿restricts＿ that head⟯.
-Ad phrases may be attributive adjective phrases or adverb phrases.
+⟮＿Ad phrases＿⟯ may be ⟮＿attributive adjective phrases＿⟯ or ⟮＿adverb phrases＿⟯.
-Attributive adjective phrases are ad phrases that modify things that are not NPs/DPs.
+»⟮Attributive adjective phrases⟯« are ⟮＿ad phrases＿⟯ that act as a modifier for ⟮＿phrases＿ that are not NPs/DPs⟯.
-Adverb phrases are ad phrases that modify things that are not NPs/DPs.
+»⟮Adverb phrases⟯« are ⟮＿ad phrases＿⟯ that act as modifier for ⟮＿phrases＿ that are not NPs/DPs⟯.

 ##### adjective